gemini3d/cmake-python-build/README.md

 * Linux: GCC 4.8 and newer

 The CMakeLists.txt automatically forces "clang" on MacOS and "gcc" on Linux.
-This seemed to be the most robust choice, as Autotools failed to configure with choices like "gcc-*version*", Intel "icc" failed, and Intel "icx" took 100x longer than GCC to build.
+This seemed to be the most robust choice, as Autotools failed to configure with choices like "gcc-*version*" and Intel "icx" took 100x longer than GCC to build.

 ## Prereqs